JumaJuiceTime/TheHundredSaints/Adventuring/Hazards and Challenges.md

 ### Fishing

-Using a fishing rod and tackle (see [[Adventuring Gear]]), fishing is possible in any hex on the Dolmenwood map which contains a lake or river.
+Using a fishing rod and tackle (see [[Adventuring Gear]]), fishing is possible in any hex on the Ouran map which contains a lake or river.
 The DCB lists the kinds of fish that can be caught.

 **Yield:** Successful fishing provides **2d6 fresh rations**.